 AEC Hackathon brings together the brightest tech developers and the building industry's leading forward thinkers to improve how buildings and cities are designed, built and operated.

-On the weekend of February 26-28th, software and hardware developers & designers will team up with built environment professionals to create tech solutions and solve specific challenges for the built environment.
+On the weekend of February 26-28th, software and hardware developers & designers will team up with built environment professionals paper writer to create tech solutions and solve specific challenges for the built environment.

 Built environment professionals consist of architects, engineers, planners, construction management professionals and facility managers.